MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 - In the `begin` block, the `$input` variable contains no data.

-- In the `process` block, the `$input` variable contains the object that's currently in the pipeline.
+- In the `process` block, the `$input` variable contains the current object in the pipeline.

 - In the `end` block, the `$input` variable enumerates the collection of all input to the function.